Bebo (song)

 "Bebo" (English: "I Drink") is a song by American singer Romeo Santos.
-It is the fourth single for Santos' fifth studio album Formula, Vol. 3 (2022).
+It is the fourth single from Santos' fifth studio album Formula, Vol. 3 (2022).
 Santos had posted a video on social media teasing the single on August 22, 2022.
 Some thought it was going to be the second single for the album.
-Eventually the music video was released on September 9, 2022.
-This was a week after the released of 2 other singles and the album itself, which makes it the fourth single.
+The music video was released on September 9, 2022.